unioan/NewsAppCleanSwift/README.md

 Each scene comprises a view, viewController, interactor, presenter, and model.
 Those classes create a specific data flow known as VIP.
 View Controller is responsible for updating UI and holds a weak reference to an interactor.
 Interactor processes business logic and holds a weak reference to a presenter.
 The presenter prepares data received from the interactor to be displayed in a viewController.

-Navigation between different scenes is carried out through the Coordinator pattern.
+Navigation between different scenes is carried out through the **Coordinator** pattern.
 The pattern allows to encapsulate navigation logic in separate the class making it easy to create, configure and navigate to the next scene.

 Networking and password management are implemented using Singleton.
 UserDefaults is used to persist user accounts in the device memory.

 ## Layout

-### StackView
 All view classes make heavy use of StackViews.
 Those stacks are initialized using an anonymous function making stacks neatly organized and easily constrained in the separate function lately.
-This is how NewsCell uses anonymous function to create StackView:
+This is how NewsCell uses anonymous function to create cellStack:

 ```swift
     private lazy var cellStack: UIStackView = {